 I'm a registered architect living in Baltimore County, Maryland.
-Previous incarnations include Senior Architect for the Johns Hopkins Health System and Capital Planner and Associate University Architect for Johns Hopkins University.
-I lived in Austin, Texas for many years and was employed as an environmental engineer, a structural engineer, and as a deep-mole professional iconoclast.
+Previous incarnations include Senior Architect for the Johns Hopkins Health System and Capital Planner for Johns Hopkins University.
+I lived in Austin, Texas for many years and was employed as an environmental engineer, a structural engineer, and a deep-mole professional iconoclast.
 My concrete sculptures have mesh reinforcement and that aforementioned femur had a steel tube in it.

 Relevant and Irrelevant Education

-I graduated from Duke University with a B.S.E. in civil engineering and have a Masters degree in architecture from the University of Texas at Austin.
+I have a B.S.E. in civil engineering from Duke and a Masters in architecture from the University of Texas at Austin.
 Did you know when your undergraduate degree isn't in architecture and you want a masters degree it takes four years?
 Well, it does...
 Please contact me if you'd like to be talked out of doing that.
 I also have a Certificate in Medical Qigong (a three year program) from AOMA College of Acupuncture and Chinese Medicine at Bastyr University.

 What I do & don't do in this limiting 3D reality

-My hobbies include being optimistic, rarely doing anything twice, avoiding social media (in a conviction of my consiousness way, not in a creepy isolated hermit way), not practicing civil engineering, being outdoors and external to architecture as much as possible, running away from bureaucracies, not going to school anymore (a subset of running from bureaucracy), and not watching television.
+My hobbies include being optimistic, rarely doing anything twice, avoiding social media (in a conviction of my consiousness way, not in a creepy isolated hermit way), being outdoors and external to architecture as much as possible, running away from bureaucracies, and not watching television.